Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Algorithm description

+$\mathbb{P}_{\theta}(Y_i = 1 | S_{t_i})$ which is defined in Equation \eqref{eq:paramNN} is a continuous function of the neural network: the gradients appearing in Equation \eqref{eq:derive1} can be easily computed using backpropagation.
+Let us notice that the method does not take any advantage of the fact that we can exchange the sum and the expectation in \eqref{eq:discrete_base_problem}.
+It is then suitable for optimization problems of the form

+and could be combined with forward neural network continuous optimization algorithms such as those of \cite{fecamp2019risk,buehler2019} to solve impulse control problems.

-Finally, while on the training phase the actions are sampled from the outputted probability on the training set, they are chosen equal to 1 if the probability is greater than 0.5 and 0 otherwise on the test and validation sets.
+Every $\Delta_{test}$ steps, the objective value is computed over the testing set.
+The parameters kept at the end are the ones minimising those evaluations.
+The objective function is finally evaluated on a validation set.
+While on the training phase actions are sampled from the outputted probability on the training set, they are chosen equal to 1 if the probability is greater than 0.5 and 0 otherwise on the test and validation sets.
+The algorithm is described in \ref{algo:algoGlobal} with hyperparameters given in Section \ref{sec:optimalstoppinghyperparameters}.

-\begin{remark} If it is not possible to have access to exact simulations of $X$, it is possible to consider an Euler SDE discretisation of \eqref{sde}. \end{remark}